poojasawantADAS/adas-perception-sensor-fusion/docs/controller_logic.md

 The planning module determines the desired vehicle behavior based on perceived environment and driving goals.
 The controller converts planning decisions into low-level actuation commands while ensuring smoothness and passenger comfort.

+**Note**  : The ACC decision logic is implemented in both Python 3.10.x and C++20 to reflect typical ADAS development workflows